glyphrider/ptk5demo/README.md

 				callback(xhr);
 			}
 		};
-		xhr.send("{\"segment\":\""+segment+"\"}");
+		xhr.send(JSON.stringify({"segment":segment}));
 	}

 	</script>
 	</body>
 	</html>

 Now we can add a handler for the button click and see if we can get a callback.
 We'll also make our widget disappear, since our conversation will only be good for this one callback.
+Resonable implementations of updateConversationToAsapCallback and onCallbackCreated exist in the previous section.

 	$('#cb_button').click(function() {
-		updateConversationToAsapCallback("7032222");
+		updateConversationToAsapCallback("7032222",onCallbackCreated);
 		$('#cb_widget').hide();
 	});